arcalot/arcalot.github.io/docs/arcaflow/workflows/step.md

 === "Podman"

-    If you want to use Podman as your local deployer instead of Docker, you can do so like this:
+    If you want to use Podman as your local deployer, you can do so like this:

     ```yaml
-    deployer:
+    step:
+      your_step_id:
+        plugin: ...
+        input: ...
+        deploy: # You can use expressions here
           type: podman
           podman:
             # Change where Podman is.
 (You can use this to point to a shell script
             path: /path/to/your/podman
             # Change the network mode
             networkMode: host
           deployment:
             # For more options here see: https://docs.docker.com/engine/api/v1.42/#tag/Container/operation/ContainerCreate
             container:
               # Add your container config here.
             host:
               # Add your host config here.
             imagePullPolicy: Always|IfNotPresent|Never
           timeouts:
             # HTTP timeout
             http: 5s
     ```

     ???
 "All options for the Podman deployer"
         |    |    |
         |----|----|